Subscribe to our new newsletter!

 Rodinal 1:50 with Borax.
 14mins @ 20c

 Straw Bales, Forres, Scotland

-AGFA Rodinal and Rodinal like developers can even process Kodak Technical
+AGFA Rodinal and Rodinal like developers can even process high contrast films like Kodak Technical

 Pan.
 Here, the inherent contrast of Technical Pan has been tamed